Konamiman/Z280TechnicalManual/12-Z280_Bus_External_Interface.md

 If the multiprocessor mode is specified in the Bus Timing and Initialization register, then the contents of the Local Address register determine the range of memory addresses dedicated to the shared global bus.
 Before accessing an address on the global bus, the Z280 MPU must issue a Global Bus Request (<ins>GREQ</ins>) and receive an active Global Bus Acknowledge (<ins>GACKQ</ins>) signal, as described in [Section 10.3](10-Multiprocessor_Configurations.md#103-tightly-coupled-multiple-processors).

-Figure 12-15 illustrates the timing of the global bus request/acknowledge sequence.
+[Figure 12-15](#figure-12-15-multiprocessor-mode-timing) illustrates the timing of the global bus request/acknowledge sequence.
 When the Z280 MPU needs to access a location on the global bus, <ins>GREQ</ins> is asserted in order to request use of the global bus. <ins>GACKQ</ins> is then sampled on each successive rising edge of the clock; when <ins>GACKQ</ins> becomes active (and if <ins>BUSREQ</ins> is not asserted), the memory transaction proceeds as described in [section 12.5.1](#1251-memory-transactions). <ins>GREQ</ins> is deasserted in the bus clock cycle immediately following the end of the memory transaction (except when executing the Test and Set instruction, where both the memory read and write operations are executed before deasserting <ins>GREQ</ins>).

 <br/>

 ![Figure 12-15.
 Multiprocessor Mode Timing](Images/Figure12.15.png)<br/>
+<a id="figure-12-15-multiprocessor-mode-timing"></a>
 _Figure 12-15.
 Multiprocessor Mode Timing_